-Title Page.
-Provide the paper’s title, your name, course number, course name, and date.
-Also add a “running head,” which is a shortened version of the title placed in the upper left-hand corner of each page.
+Title page: Provide the paper’s title, your name, course number, course name, and date.

 Abstract.
 In one paragraph briefly summarize your paper’s content.
 The abstract should be between 150 and 250 words in length and placed on page 2.